 3 – What’s Your Price for Peace of Mind?

 Only you are the expert on your life.
 Taking into account your cost of living, income, job stability, health and your tolerance for risk, how much money do you need in the bank in order to sleep well at night?
 You don’t have to stress about getting things perfect, either.
 The most important thing is that you’re aware and saving!

 So, pick a sensible number, set a goal and get started.
 You can always revise your targeted amount as you go.

 To incentivize saving (and to resist dipping into emergency funds for non-emergencies), get specific with your categories.
 For example, rather than simply creating a generic ‘Emergency Fund’, set up categories for job loss, air-conditioning replacement, a new washer/dryer, emergency medical care, maternity costs, and so on.

 And, if you like, supplement your specific savings categories with a catchall emergency fund for the oddball things that you could, truly, never see coming—a little extra padding never hurts, right?

-For more information, or if you have any questions, drop into one of our free, online budgeting classes.
-They’re only 20 minutes long, and our teachers would be thrilled to help.
+For more information, or if you have any questions, drop into one of our free, online budgeting Q&A sessions.
+Our teachers would be thrilled to help.